richard-sistern/epma/README.md

 # epma
-Scripts to support the WellSky Electronic Prescribing and Medicines Administration (EPMA) environment
+Tools to support the WellSky Electronic Prescribing and Medicines Administration (EPMA) environment